 is a media artist with his main interest being the possible integration of different expression forms, with an emphasis on electronic sound and image.
 Most of his recent work and research is concentrated on translating and transforming the cinema concept into other forms like Live Cinema performances and audiovisual installations.
 His work includes ‘vortices’ and ‘probe’ reactive installations dealing with the relationship between the viewer and the screen.
 Boris teaches at LUCA School of Art in Brussels and is Lab Manager at V2_ Rotterdam.

 His ongoing arts based research is centered in articulating tensions between labor and digital technology.
-His works cover different topics such the authorship in artificial inteligence age, robot rights or the consecuences of fully automated work enviroments.
+His works cover different topics such the authorship in artificial intelligence age, robot rights or the consequences of fully automated work environments.